eserie/wax-ml/docs/notebooks/01_demo_EWMA.md

 _ = air_temp_ewma.iloc[:, 0].plot()
 ```

-On small data, WAX's EWMA is slower than Pandas' because of the expensive data conversion steps.
+On small data, WAX-ML's EWMA is slower than Pandas' because of the expensive data conversion steps.
-WAX's accessors are interesting to use on large data loads
+WAX-ML's accessors are interesting to use on large data loads
 (See our [three-steps_workflow](https://wax-ml.readthedocs.io/en/latest/notebooks/04_The_three_steps_workflow.html))

 ## Apply a custom function to a Dataset

 +++

-Now let's illustrate how WAX accessors work on [xarray datasets](http://xarray.pydata.org/en/stable/generated/xarray.Dataset.html).
+Now let's illustrate how WAX-ML accessors work on [xarray datasets](http://xarray.pydata.org/en/stable/generated/xarray.Dataset.html).

 ```{code-cell} ipython3
 from wax.modules import EWMA